vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Ujjain: The Cremation Ground

-21 For instance in the Daks.in. ām¯urti in the Kailāsanātha tempel in Kanchi.
+21 For instance in the Daks.in. āmūrti in the Kailāsanātha tempel in Kanchi.
 See Bisschop 2006, 211.

 22 Garde 1940, Plate VIII (b) & (c).
 See also above, p.
 430.